mmitchellmoss/FoxBox/README.md

 146.535 MHz
 146.550 MHz (Suggested use with a PL tone)
 145.565 MHz (Found as secondary to 146.565 MHz)
-147.550 MHz (Suggested use with a PL tone)
 146.580 MHz (3rd harmonic receive frequency of 439.740)

 **Stay away from 146.520 MHz**